digital-archives/HISTGA1011/activities/corrupting_a_bitstream.md

 ## Task 2
 ### Corrupt some bitstreams!

-**Use the .docx file from Task 1 for the remainder of the activity.**

 #### Fundamentally change a file's bitstream using hex and text editors

 1. Generate a checksum for PRPR19.docx and note it somewhere (tip: Store this, and subsequent checksums, in a text file, as a sort of "running log" of checksums generated.)